StackStorm/st2docs/docs/source/packs.rst

 .. warning::

-    Installing a pack from a directory that is a git repository will only install the latest commit, and ignores any subsequent changes to the files.
+    Installing a pack from a directory that is a git repository will only install the latest commit, and ignores any subsequent uncommitted changes to the files.

 Running ``st2 pack install`` on an already installed pack will **replace** it with the requested version or **upgrade to latest** if the version is not specified.
 Your config file will not be